JoelLefkowitz/assert-multiple/README.md

 bower install purescript-assert-multiple
 ```

-## Motivation
+## Usage

-An array of assertions will not be evaluated eagerly:
+Normally, an array of assertions will not be evaluated eagerly:

 ```purs
 import Test.Assert (assert)